 Known For: Steep terrain and the most indelible views in all of Colorado.
 Tucked away in a dare-to-look-away box canyon, Bridal Veil Falls is reason enough to visit Telluride.
 Add to that impressive glade and tree skiing, plus a vibrant downtown, and this little mountain town may quickly become your favorite for a luxury nature vacation.

-What’s New: The Little House restaurant serves organic, farm-fresh fare with such menu standouts as Grilled Steak Frites or Roasted Cauliflower Hush Puppies.
+What’s New: Petite Maison specializes in contemporary french haute cuisine and located in the heart of Telluride.
 Additionally, the new Telluride Brewing Company Brew Pub & Taqueria is new to the mountain village and serves artisan beer and Los Buenos Tacos.

 For the Non-Skier: The ultimate indulgence is taking an overnight (or two or three!) trip to nearby Dunton Hot Springs.
 This romantic 1800s ghost town has been converted to a present day western enclave—with miles of cross country trails surrounding the grounds.